The Queen made a rare personal statement where she confirmed Prince Harry and Meghan Markle will be spending time in Canada

 “Harry and Meghan have made clear that they do not want to be reliant on public funds in their new lives,” she said.

-It was an unusual statement for Her Majesty to make, as most official statements from Buckingham Palace tend to come from a spokesperson rather than directly from the monarch.
-These statements also usually refer to the Duke and Duchess of Sussex by their official titles, rather than their first names.
+It was an unusual statement for the Queen, as official statements from Buckingham Palace tend to come from a representative rather than directly from the monarch.
+These statements also usually refer to the Duke and Duchess of Sussex by their official titles rather than their first names.

-“It has therefore been agreed that there will be a period of transition in which the Sussexes will spend time in Canada and the UK,” she added.
+The Queen added that “it has therefore been agreed that there will be a period of transition in which the Sussexes will spend time in Canada and the UK.”

-“These are complex matters for my family to resolve, and there is some more work to be done, but I have asked for final decisions to be reached in the coming days.”
+“These are complex matters for my family to resolve, and there is some more work to be done, but I have asked for final decisions to be reached in the coming days,” she said.

-According to the Mirror, the duchess dialled in to the meeting from Canada, while Prince Harry joined the Prince of Wales, the Duke of Cambridge, and Queen Elizabeth at Her Majesty’s Sandringham Estate in person.
+According to the Mirror, the duchess dialed in to the meeting from Canada, while Harry joined the Prince of Wales, the Duke of Cambridge, and the Queen at her Sandringham Estate.

 Business Insider Emails & Alerts